momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 );
 ```

-By the way, feel free to style it to your hearts content.
-For your reference, mine is here:
+Feel free to apply your preferred styling.
+For reference, a simple CSS style is provided:

 ```tsx
 // src/index.css